5-4-3-2-1 Grounding Technique

 Expand Awareness with Mindful Eating

-Expanding awareness with mindful eating involves intentionally focusing attention on the sensory experience of eating, allowing you to reconnect fully with the present moment.
-This practice slows anxious thought spirals, improves emotional regulation, and enhances your relationship with food by cultivating mindfulness and sensory awareness.
+Expanding awareness with mindful eating involves intentionally focusing attention on the sensory experience of eating, allowing you to reconnect fully with the present moment while reducing anxiety and improving emotional regulation.

 Anchor to Your Senses